Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 The coagulation screen is an important diagnostic test, yet is notorious for misinterpretation.
-In order to make the coagulation screen easier to interpret, it is important to understand the physiology of what is being looked at.
+In order to make the coagulation screen easier to interpret, it is important to understand the physiology of what is being assessed.

 Why do we perform this test?

-The main reasons for performing a coagulation screen are to:
+The main reasons for performing a coagulation screen are:

-Monitor the coagulation status of a patient on long/short term anti-coagulants
+To monitor the coagulation status of a patient on long/short term anti-coagulants.

 How does coagulation work?

-The coagulation screen looks primarily at the ability of the body to create a platelet plug, and of the clotting cascade.
+The coagulation screen assesses the function of the clotting cascade and the body’s ability to create a platelet plug.
 First, we shall look at how platelets work.

-After binding, the ADP (P2Y12) receptor on the platelet may then become activated and will lead to increased expression of GpIIb/IIIa.
+3. After binding, the ADP (P2Y12) receptor on the platelet is activated leads to increased expression of GpIIb/IIIa.

-Now, let’s follow with how the clottingcascade works.
+Now, let’s look at how the clottingcascade works.

-The clottingcascade is comprised of many different factors, ranging from I through XIII.
-These factors form 3 groups: the intrinsic pathway, the extrinsic pathway, and the combined pathway.
+The clottingcascade is comprised of many different factors, ranging from I through to XIII.
+These factors form 3 groups: the intrinsicpathway, the extrinsicpathway, and the combinedpathway.